Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Introduction

-Although search methods have been beneficial for reasoning, the generated multi-step trajectories can sometimes contain logical inconsistencies \cite{li-etal-2023-making}. \citet{10.5555/3600270.3602472} point out that there is no guaranteed entailment relation between the generated reasoning steps and the final answers, with models capable of generating incorrect reasoning steps leading to correct answers, or vice versa.
-Recent studies have found that providing process supervision, which gives rewards for each reasoning step, can improve the consistency of the reasoning trajectories as well as the accuracy of the final answers \cite{lightman2024lets,luo2024improvemathematicalreasoninglanguage}.
-However, most existing approaches are still limited to trajectories entirely expressed in natural language \cite{hao-etal-2023-reasoning}.
+However, performing an extensive search to plan reasoning at inference time (i.e., \textit{online simulation}) inevitably results in high latency \cite{jiao-etal-2024-learning}.
+On the other hand, \textit{offline simulation} \cite{jiao-etal-2024-learning} samples reasoning trajectories and uses Monte Carlo estimation to evaluate the quality of the steps.
+The trajectories and their pseudo-labels are then used to train a PRM, which is later used to rank and select more trajectories for fine-tuning to integrate the planning-based reasoning into the LLMs.
+However, this method is still limited to trajectories entirely expressed in natural language.
 This reliance on concrete logical arguments makes the models susceptible to content and prompt variations \cite{xu-etal-2024-faithful}, often limiting their ability to generalize beyond the training domain \cite{dougrezlewis2025assessingreasoningcapabilitiesllms}.

 Formal languages have been proposed as explicit representations to enhance faithfulness and robustness in logical reasoning, thereby facilitating the integration of Large Language Models (LLMs) with symbolic methods \cite{pan-etal-2023-logic}.
-However, existing approaches struggle to effectively leverage symbolic representations.
-This is primarily due to the inherent challenges in developing scalable verification mechanisms, which are hampered by the rigidity and complexity of external symbolic solvers \cite{ranaldi2025improvingchainofthoughtreasoningquasisymbolic}, and in establishing reliable quality checks, given the systematic nature of logical reasoning \cite{quan-etal-2024-verification}.
+Unfortunately, existing approaches struggle to effectively leverage symbolic representations.
+This is primarily, due to the inherent challenges in developing scalable verification mechanisms, which are hampered by the rigidity and complexity of external symbolic solvers \cite{ranaldi2025improvingchainofthoughtreasoningquasisymbolic}, and in establishing reliable quality checks, given the systematic nature of logical reasoning \cite{quan-etal-2024-verification}.